aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to MD in C++ Applications" h2="Convert PS to MD in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to MD?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents due to its ability to preserve the original formatting of the document.
+However, PDFs are not always the best choice for editing or manipulating documents.
+Markdown (MD) is a lightweight markup language that is often used for writing and editing documents.
+It is a popular choice for writing documents due to its simplicity and ease of use.
+Converting PDFs to MD can be a useful way to make documents easier to edit and manipulate.

-Converting PS to MD in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to MD.
+<h2>How Aspose.Total Helps for PS to MD Conversion?</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert PDFs to MD.
+It is a two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to MD.
+Aspose.Total for C++ is a powerful and easy-to-use library that makes it easy to convert PDFs to MD.
+It is a reliable and efficient way to convert PDFs to MD quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}